The Darkness (video game): Plot

 Once he recovers, Jackie determines that he must dispose of Eddie before he can face Paulie.
 After failing to kill him at his apartment, Jackie steals a briefcase containing illicit goods in his ownership from a Turkish bath that is used as a front by his corrupt police officers, which he rigs with an explosive.
 Jackie sets up a meeting with him at Trinity Church, but ends up being captured by his men following a shootout.
 After overhearing about a shipment of drugs that a Chicago mob is entrusting to Paulie to handle from one of his officers, Jackie triggers the explosive, killing Eddie and his men along with himself.
-Jackie re-awakes in the Otherworld and lays siege to the Darkness's castle with Tony's help.
+Jackie re-awakens in the Otherworld and lays siege to the Darkness's castle with Tony's help.
 Tony is mortally wounded in the attack, but before he can tell Jackie the last steps needed to free himself from the Darkness, the spirit pulls him away.

 Jackie faces the Darkness and surprises it by willingly being taken by the Darkness's power, allowing him to fully control the spirit back in the real world.
 However, the Darkness tells him that while he has control now, each time Jackie takes a life, he will become more consumed by the Darkness.
 He lays an assault on the drug shipment, causing Paulie to flee to the safety of a lighthouse mansion for fear of retribution from the Chicago mob for his failure of protecting the drug shipment plus the fact that they see Paulie has become a liability due to his unstable nature and using his failure as pretext to get rid of him.
 Jackie takes advantage of a solar eclipse to raid the mansion and finally kill Paulie.
 The Darkness revels in Jackie's murderous spree, and fully envelops Jackie.